tektechnologies/Instructor-Prep/201/class-03.md

 } while (index > 0);
 ```

+---

 ## Box Model

-Review the basics of the box model
+### Review the basics of the box model

 1. Margin
 2. Border
 3. Padding

-(ManBearPig)
+`ManBearPig!`

-Layouts using CSS with the Box Model
+Layouts using CSS with the Box model:

-- Can't put a top and bottom margin on inline elements.
+- Cannot put a top and bottom margin on inline elements.
 - If we want to display margin on top, we will use display-inline block, which adds the margin all around.

 ---